Priority Area: Cancer & Chronic Conditions

 US Rate

-Multiple Chronic Conditions - Ages 65-74 Percentage of Medicare beneficiaries ages 65-74 with three or more chronic conditions.
+Multiple Chronic Conditions: Percentage of adults with three or more chronic conditions.

 Success Measures